 The project will develop and test a service to provide artisan placements for young people with artisans in other Économusée network regions.
 It is important to show young people how heritage and quality can provide good, reliable jobs if developed in the right context.
 Working with experts we will look to introduce Crowd Funding to the artisans, explore the use of social enterprises for groups of the local community.

-Within Phase III Ursa Minor Bakehouse Ballycastle, Broughgammon Farm, Ballycastle and Hillstown Brewery, Ahoghill were selected in August 2015 to join the Network and will be officially launched as an Économusée between March and June 2017.
+Within Phase III Ursa Minor Bakehouse Ballycastle, Broughgammon Farm, Ballycastle and Hillstown Brewery, Ahoghill were selected in August 2015 to join the Network and were officially launched as an Économusée in 2017

 The six workshops are open all year round with artisans offering tailored individual and pre-booked group tours and are an ideal suitable wet weather attraction.